-Whether you’re planning on taking part in your first local event, such as Vitality’s partner parkrun, or are currently in training for your latest Vitality Run Series event, these tips, supplied by co-founder and coach of Yelling Performance, Martin Yelling, should help you reach your personal best.
+Whether you’re taking part in a local running event, such as those run by Vitality’s partner parkrun, or you’re training for a half marathon, these tips, supplied by co-founder and coach of Yelling Performance, Martin Yelling, should help you reach your personal best.
 In part one he helped you prepare for a run, in part two he helped you maximise your run and now he’s advising you on what to eat after a run, what to do if you get injured and how to rest appropriately after a race.

 How quickly after a work-out should you replenish energy levels?

 This really depends on the intensity and duration of the workout.
 In very simple terms the longer and/or harder the workout then the more important it is to replenish your energy levels relatively quickly.
 Kick this off within 10-15 minutes post workout with a quick snack such as a banana or an energy bar, and some water, but look to do a proper job within 60-90 minutes.
 If your run is less than 30 minutes or so there’s no rush, but the longer and harder the workout the more you’ll need to eat.

 A decent greasy spoon always goes down well – scrambled eggs, mushrooms, bacon, beans, tomatoes.
 If I’m feeling healthy, a chicken salad with cous cous and beetroot is also a favourite, but my all-time favourite is a salmon risotto.

 What should I do if I get injured?